-- Class A Shares bought without an initial sales charge in accounts aggregating \$1 million or more at the time of purchase are subject to a 0.50% contingent deferred sales charge ("CDSC") if the shares are sold within one year of purchase. - 2 Class C Shares are subject to a 1% CDSC for redemptions of shares within one year of purchase.
-This CDSC does not apply to redemptions under a systematic withdrawal plan. - The "Total Annual Fund Operating Expenses" shown may not correlate to the Fund's ratios of expenses to average daily net assets shown in the "Financial Highlights" section of the Fund's prospectus, which do not include "Acquired Fund Fees and Expenses." - 4 NexPoint Asset Management, L.P. ("NexPoint" or the "Adviser") has contractually agreed to limit the total annual operating expenses (exclusive of fees paid by the Fund pursuant to its distribution plan pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act"), taxes, such as - deferred tax expenses, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses and extraordinary expenses (collectively, the "Excluded Expenses")) of the Fund to 1.15% of average daily net assets attributable to any class of the Fund (the "Expense Cap").
-The Expense Cap will continue through at least January 31, 2025, and may not be terminated prior to this date without the action or consent of the Fund's Board of Trustees.
+1 Class A Shares bought without an initial sales charge in accounts aggregating \$1 million or more at the time of purchase are subject to a 0.50% contingent deferred sales charge ("CDSC") if the shares are sold within one year of purchase.

+2 Class C Shares are subject to a 1% CDSC for redemptions of shares within one year of purchase.
+This CDSC does not apply to redemptions under a systematic withdrawal plan.

+3 Highland Capital Management Fund Advisors, L.P. ("HCMFA" or the "Adviser") has contractually agreed to limit the total annual operating expenses (exclusive of fees paid by the Fund pursuant to its distribution plan pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act"), taxes, such as deferred tax expenses, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses and extraordinary expenses (collectively, the "Excluded Expenses")) of the Fund to 1.15% of average daily net assets attributable to any class of the Fund (the "Expense Cap").
+The Expense Cap will continue through at least September 14, 2023, and may not be terminated prior to this date without the action or consent of the Fund's Board of Trustees.
 Under the expense limitation agreement, the Adviser may recoup waived and/or reimbursed amounts with respect to the Fund within thirty-six months of the date such amounts were waived or reimbursed, provided the Fund's total annual operating expenses, including such recoupment, do not exceed the Expense Cap in effect at the time of such waiver/reimbursement.
-In addition, the fees and expenses shown in the table above and the Expense Example that follows include the Fund's share of the fees and expenses of any affiliated funds in which the Fund invests.
-However, to avoid charging duplicative fees, the Adviser will waive and/or reimburse the Fund's Management Fee with respect to the amount of its net assets invested in underlying affiliated funds.
-The amount of this waiver will fluctuate depending on the Fund's daily allocations to underlying affiliated funds.
-This affiliated fund fee waiver is expected to remain in effect permanently, and it cannot be terminated without the approval of the Fund's Board of Trustees.